missing cover art

-- The Exploding TV Room has, as with most areas of the game, multiple hotspots which trigger animations, audio clips or mini-games.
-The main focus in this area is the TV which shows clips from the Monty Python TV series
+- The Exploding TV Room has, like most areas of the game, multiple hotspots which trigger animations, audio clips or minigames.
+The main focus in this area is the TV which shows clips from the TV series.

 - The Portrait Gallery shows three pictures on the wall.
 Clicking on these triggers a video clip but just leave them alone and the clips will be shown anyway along with other animated effects.
-In addition the pictures there are other hotspots on the frames and in the wall
+In addition to the pictures there are other hotspots on the frames and the wall.

 - The Pig Game is a keyboard shooter game.
-A big pink pig flies across the top of the screen above a cowboy, the cowboy shoots the pig which splits into three and scores points for shooting the little pigs, if any of the three little pigs falls to earth and the cowboy walks on them he loses points.
-In addition the flying pig poops and each plop that hits the ground turns into some kind of rabid attack piglet that attacks the cowboy, his only defence is to jump on them because if he does not they will kill him.
+A big pink pig flies across the top of the screen above a cowboy.
+The cowboy shoots the pig, which splits into three, and scores points for also shooting the little pigs.
+If any of the three little pigs falls to earth and the cowboy walks on them he loses points.
+In addition the flying pig poops and each plop that hits the ground turns into some kind of rabid attack piglet that attacks the cowboy, whose only defence is to jump on them because if he doesn't they will kill him.

 - The Pythoniser which is a set of windows customisation options

-- The Noisy Bits: This is a selection of sound files that can be used to tweak Windows bleeps and whistles, it is divided into four sections Windows Events, Apppropriate Commentary, Telephone Answering Machine Messages and Keyboard Events
+- The Noisy Bits is a selection of sound files that can be used to tweak Windows bleeps and whistles.
+It is divided into four sections: Windows Events, Apppropriate Commentary, Telephone Answering Machine Messages and Keyboard Events.

-- O.L.E Animations: This contains over thirty video clips that feature in the main title, these all play in a small window in the centre of the screen
+- O.L.E Animations contains over thirty video clips that feature in the main title.
+These all play in a small window in the centre of the screen.

-- Icons: Forty-eight icons that the user can install and assign to their Windows programs
+- Forty-eight Icons that the user can install and assign to their Windows programs

 There are no Macintosh user screenshots for this game.

 There are 22 other screenshots from other versions of this game or official promotional screenshots.